 To say I had a rough childhood is an understatement.
 My father was a maniac, alcoholic prizefighter who constantly beat my mom and two brothers while I lived on the run from his violent assaults.
 Finally, after a severe beating he gave my mom one night, my brothers and I were removed from the house and placed into foster care.

 I lived for violence because that’s all I knew.
 Finally I was arrested and locked up in a juvenile correction center for 21 months.
 Trust me, this was no place a kid wanted to be.
-When I was released I went into the Navy more confused, angrier and drugged up than ever.
-My Navy psychological evaluations said I was a time bomb waiting to go off – and the worst part about it was I knew they were right.
+When I was released I went into the Navy more confused, angry, and drugged up than ever.
+My Navy psychological evaluations said I was a time bomb waiting to go off—and the worst part about it was I knew they were right.
 But I had no answers.
 I didn’t know how to change or where to even begin to try.

 In 1980 I was involved in the D.C. punk scene.
 As fate would have it my prayers in those jail cells to whoever it was that answered prayers were answered.
 I met up with a band called the Bad Brains who were amazing musicians and Rastafarians.
 They talked about vegetarianism and all kinds of esoteric things like yoga and philosophy.
 That’s when the light came on and dissipated the darkness.
 They offered me a job as security/roadie under one condition: I could not eat meat or take drugs.
 I took up the challenge in 1980 and haven’t looked back for the last 32 years.

 Why am I bringing all this up?
 Because the first step on my new path was to stop consuming dead animal flesh.
 When I stopped that one act something inside of me changed.
 I became insightful.
 I meditated and did yoga.
 Yet I was no pacifist.
-I mean NYC was still a violent place in the 80’s so sometimes you had to deal with things.
+New York City was still a violent place in the ’80s, so sometimes you had to deal with things.
 But the point is I changed and as I did so more amazing people came into my life with knowledge and helped me.
 I was on my path.

 I soon co-founded and became singer of a hard-core punk rock group, the Cro-Mags.
 I’ve written two books and I’m writing a third, as well as a screenplay based on my first book.
 All these years later, I’m going strong doing things guys half my age can’t do.
 And to think I was on such a destructive path early in life.